proxima-one/proxima-node/README.md

-# proxima-index-node
+# Proxima Index Node

-Proxima node that is responsible for maintaining the registry, delegating deployments, and managing load to Proxima query nodes
+### The Proxima node is responsible for maintaining the registry, delegating deployments, and managing load to Proxima query nodes